alpbintug/alpbintug/README.md

 ### Other Applications
 This section only contains my messaging app - for now.
-- [Whatsapp Jr.](https://github.com/alpbintug/Whatsapp-Jr) you can send search for users, add them as contacts , if they also add you, you can send and receive messages over Firebase of Google.
+- [Whatsapp Jr.](https://github.com/alpbintug/Whatsapp-Jr) you can search for users, add them as contacts , if they also add you, you can send and receive messages over Firebase of Google.
 This was an attempt to learn how Firebase works.
 Do not set your expectations too high.